sunnyguan/internship-tracker/README.md

 4. Add Netflix to rejected
 5. Remove Facebook

-Click on a company to see a vertical timeline as well as your own notes.
+Additional features:

+1. Autocomplete: type @ followed by a company on the timeline to autocomplete its name
+2. Statistics: various statistics about your internship hunt
+3. Sankey Diagram: colorful sankey diagram